|Office 1S18 (bâtiment nord) @ ENS Paris-Saclay, 4 avenue des Sciences, 91190 Gif-sur-Yvette, France|

 Originally from Austin (Texas), I have a PhD from the California Institute of Technology (Caltech) in Pasadena and a BA from Rice University in Houston.
 After working for some time at an aerospace engineering startup in Los Angeles, I returned to academia by way of Paris via research postdocs at INRIA and ENSTA (POEMS).
 I subsequently held Visiting Research Scholar and Postdoctoral Research Associate positions at the University of Southern California in Los Angeles.

-I have also taught (applied mathematics) in both the US and France at Rice, Caltech and École des Ponts.
+I have also taught applied mathematics in both the US and France at Rice (ordinary & partial differential equations, theoretical neuroscience), Caltech (complex analysis, ordinary & partial differential equations, dynamical systems) and École des Ponts (integral & differential calculus).